 - Social and emotional learning such as – problem solving, co-operating with others, negotiating, feeling successful, working through failure

-And an added bonus – my almost four year old built blocks for more than an hour today.
+And an added bonus – block play really encourages longer, more engaged, independent play.
+My almost four year old built blocks for more than an hour today.
 That was an hour that he didn’t ask what he could do, or for food, the only thing he needed from me was a few signs written up, so that was an hour I had pretty much to myself!

 And don’t forget, block play is not only for toddlers and preschoolers – my school kids all still love creating elaborate block constructions and they are still learning and practicing all those skills listed above.